idashSNU/Imputation/README.md

 * window_size: 8, 16, 24, 32, 40, 48, 56, 64, 72
 * number_of_targetSNP: 20, 40, 80

-For instance, The argument below runs the genotype imputation of 80k target SNPS, with window size 40.
+For instance, The argument below runs the genotype imputation of 80k target SNPs, with window size 40.
 ```bash
 $ ./enc_impute 40 80
 ```